 As the previous section discussed, the existence of a state legislature's support for voucher programs does not inherently contravene the legislature's duty to public education.
 But voucher opponents have a follow-up argument: funding the programs could contravene this duty, if the programs reached a certain size.
 This argument has occasionally found purchase in state courts.
-To illustrate, the Ohio Supreme Court, while rejecting the contention that Ohio's voucher program necessarily undermined the state's duty to provide a "thorough and efficient system of common schools,"92 observed that a greatly expanded voucher program could theoretically divert enough funds to prevent the legislature from fulfilling this duty.93
+To illustrate, the Ohio Supreme Court, while rejecting the contention that Ohio's voucher program necessarily undermined the state's duty to provide a "thorough and efficient system of common schools,"92 observed that a greatly expanded voucher program could theoretically divert enough funds to prevent the legislature from fulfilling this duty.

 This section will contend, however, that the "diversion of funds" objection misrepresents the mechanics of voucher programs, which generally increase public schools' total per-pupil funding.
 Further, this section will argue, courts lack the jurisdiction to mandate how states remedy funding deficiencies in public schools.
-To be sure, state governments incontrovertibly should remedy such funding deficiencies.
-But state legislatures-not state courts-should choose how to do so.
+To be sure, state governments incontrovertibly should remedy such funding duties set forth [in its education article] - one to encourage education through all suitable means and the other to provide for a uniform system of common schools."
+Schwartz v.
+Lopez, 382 P.3d 886, 898 (Nev.
+2016) (citing NEV.
+CONST. art.
+11 § 1-2).